Frequently Asked Questions

 Prior to graduation, students must enroll in the course for which the credits will be awarded.
 Students may elect to enroll in the course in the semester after the challenge exam is taken, or they may enroll for the course in any semester after the successful completion of the challenge exam.
 Students will avoid any additional tuition and fee charges for the successfully challenged course if they elect to enroll for the course during a semester when they are planning to enroll in 12 or more credits.

-Students can make an appointment to take a credit examination by visiting the Department of Modern Languages and Literatures located on the 6th floor of the Liberal Arts building or by calling 657-2178.
+Students can make an appointment to take a credit examination by visiting the Department of English, Philosophy & Modern Languages located on the 4th floor of the Liberal Arts building or by calling 657-2348.

 The Fresh Start option is available to undergraduate students.
 It is a one-time opportunity for MSU Billings students and those who transfer to MSU Billings.
 Students may bankrupt up to two consecutive semesters of previous course work in which they received poor grades.
 Students must not have been enrolled in any institution for a minimum of three calendar years.
 To be eligible for the Fresh Start option students must have completed, in residence since returning to or entering MSU Billings, 30 semester credits with at least a 2.65 grade point average (GPA).
 The bankrupted course work will remain on the student's academic record.
 The student has the option to save "A" and "B" grades or bankrupt all courses.
 Bankrupted credits and grades will not be carried forward into the student's cumulative GPA.